shamazmazum/similar-images/README.md

   (similar-images:find-similar-prob "~/my-images/"))
 ```

-You can also review similar images in GTK application (it's ugly ;):
+You can also review similar images in an SDL application:

 ``` lisp
 (asdf:load-system :similar-images/misc)